 BUSINESS FOR DEMOCRACY

-As a representative of over 250,000 American businesses, the American Sustainable Business Council is committed to pioneering these necessary reforms in order to ensure the survival of democracy.
+As a representative of over 250,000 American businesses, the American Sustainable Business Network is committed to pioneering these necessary reforms in order to ensure the survival of democracy.

 Main goals of the Business for Democracy Campaign include: